Memory management controller (Nintendo): MMC3

-The MMC3 was introduced in 1988.
+The MMC3 was introduced in 1988 and 8 Eyes is the first game it was used in.
 It adds an IRQ timer to allow split screen scrolling without the sacrifice of sprite 0, along with two selectable 8KB program ROM banks and two 2KB+four 1KB selectable character ROM banks, which allows easy instant swapping of sprite and tile data.
 8KB of save game RAM is supported.
+Maximum ROM capacity is 512k PRG and 256k CHR.
+The single screen mirroring mode from MMC1 is not present.
+The MMC3 supports disabling write access to the PRG RAM so that it is unnecessary to hold Reset down at power off to prevent data loss in games that use a battery backed save.
+MMC3 registers only require two writes to access so it can switch ROM banks faster than MMC1.
+There were two different MMC3 variants manufactured by Sharp and NEC; the NEC chips only support a single IRQ while the Sharp ones allow one every eight rows of screen.